RaphaelRibes/GeCKO-MTruncatula/VCF_FILTERING/README.md

 # VCF FILTERING

-this VCF_FILTERING workflow allows to filter the vcf obtained after the variants calling.
+this VCF_FILTERING workflow allows to filter the raw vcf obtained after the variants calling.
 Different types of filters are applied: locus-based filters, a sample-based filter and filters based on population genetics statistics.

 ### The VCF_FILTERING workflow's steps